 He first warns that too often inculturation is understood to be the manipulations of exterior forms.
 This, he warns, is not inculturation at all, but a superficial misunderstanding of it.
 He says that such superficiality insults the evangelized cultures and religious communities.
 Inculturation-interculturality, rather, first engages the values of the culture.
 The approach to be taken must be one of developing a culture of communio—a culture of cooperation, social concern, respect for the weakest and the poor, the overcoming class differences, care for the suffering, dying, elderly, unborn, one that educates the intellect and spirit, that transforms governmental and legal systems such that they authentically serve the common good, etc. One can see this is a valid approach not only for newly evangelized cultures, but also for formerly Christian cultures, and even for the encounter between minority immigrant cultures and established majority cultures receiving the immigrants.
 This, by the way, is a method also suggested for inter-religious dialogue and ecumenism as well.
 Developing a culture of communion, a culture of love, is the first important step.

 Cardinal Ratzinger says that once Christian cultural values are adequately absorbed by the target culture, there begins the opportunity for a reciprocal exchange of cultural forms between the Gospel culture and the newly evangelized culture.
 It is only when a culture has accepted the values and has matured in the purifying light of the Gospel mediated by the Christian culture, is the target culture prepared to help to purify and organically contribute to Christian culture and liturgy.
 A sure sign that this cultural purification has taken place is the arising of indigenous forms of popular piety, which seem to arise primarily among the poor.
 This popular piety then must be respected, guided and helped to be purified by the local bishop and his representatives.
 Only after a long period of maturation can some of these forms of popular piety, these newer cultural treasures, be introduced into the liturgy, and then only those which accord with the nature of the liturgy.
 Again, we need to avoid the mistaken “instrumentalist” view of the liturgy which assumes that its externals must be manipulated in order to serve evangelization.
-Another error is the assumption that the Latin liturgy is not a European liturgy.
-It is not; rather, it is a synthesis of all of the appropriate gifts of the cultures which it has encountered over the last 2000 years, and which has its foundation in the first century Palestinian, Jewish liturgy.
+Another error is the assumption that the Latin liturgy is a European liturgy.
+It is not; rather, it is a synthesis of appropriate gifts from the cultures which it has encountered over the last 2000 years, and which has its foundation in the first century Palestinian, Jewish liturgy.
 It is not syncretistic either.
 It is an organic development incorporating appropriate cultural treasures through years of exchange, which have complemented and embellished the liturgy’s Jewish, historico-cultural nucleus.

 In the question about whether or not the matter, seasonal symbols, etc., may be changed to inculturate the liturgy, Ratzinger points to the historico-cultural context of the Gospel’s first revelation in Jesus Christ.
 He argues that given the interplay between culture and history, history must take the priority.
 In other words, it is not sufficient that a cultural form is highly esteemed; the cultural treasure cannot supplant or undermine an essential aspect of the historico-cultural context.
 Rather it must complement and enhance it.
 Inculturation must not mean replacing this nascent Gospel culture, but engaging with it and organically developing it.